markqvist/RNode_Firmware/README.md

 For configuring an RNode with this firmware, please have a look at the [RNode Config Utility](https://github.com/markqvist/rnodeconfigutil).

 ## Current Status
-The RNode firmware is relatively well tested, but there's a lot of features being added, so you might still find a bug.
-If you do, please report it as an issue here, so I can fix it!
+The RNode firmware can be considered stable at this point.
+If you do find a bug or discover unintended behaviour, please report it as an issue here, so I can fix it!

 ## Operating Modes
 RNode can operate in two modes, host-controlled (default) and TNC mode: